Breakthrough-Energy/PreREISE/README.md

 Power output is estimated using a simple normalization procedure.
 For each solar plant location the hourly Global Horizontal Irradiance (GHI) is divided by the maximum GHI over the period considered and multiplied by the capacity of the plant.
-This procedure is referred to as naïve since it only accounts for the plant capacity.
+This procedure is referred to as naive since it only accounts for the plant capacity.
 Note that other factors can possibly affect the conversion from solar radiation at ground to power such as the temperature at the site as well as many system configuration including tracking technology.